Volvo to launch online car sales in marketing shift

 Some 80 percent of Volvo customers already shop online for other goods, the sales chief added, and research suggests many will do the same for cars in future.

-But some analysts such as Stuart Pearson of Exane BNP Paribas remain skeptical, citing weak orders from experimental online sales of the BMW's i8 hybrid sports car.
+But some analysts such as Stuart Pearson of Exane BNP Paribas remain sceptical, citing weak orders from experimental online sales of the BMW's i8 hybrid sports car.